-C. Students who have written permission from their parent or guardian and a licensed health care practitioner on file with the district may self-administer either a rescue inhaler or auto-injectable epinephrine; perform his/her own blood glucose checks; administer insulin through the insulin delivery system the student uses; treat the student's own hypoglycemia and hyperglycemia; or possess on his/her person a rescue inhaler or auto-injectable epinephrine; or the necessary supplies and equipment to perform his/her own diabetes monitoring and treatment functions.
+C. Students who have written permission from their parent or guardian and a licensed health care practitioner on file with the district may self-administer either a rescue inhaler or auto-injectable or nasal spray epinephrine; perform the student's own blood glucose checks; administer insulin through the insulin delivery system the student uses; treat the student's own hypoglycemia and hyperglycemia; or possess on the student's person a rescue inhaler or auto-injectable or nasal spray epinephrine; or the necessary supplies and equipment to perform the student's own diabetes monitoring and treatment functions.